 The risk of being pickpocketed in Quito is very high, especially in tourist locations where thieves use different strategies to rob you.
 Expensive jewelry and gadgets should not be shown when walking around.
 You need to watch your bags on public transport as well.

 NATURAL DISASTERS RISK : MEDIUM

 Ecuador is very prone to numerous natural disasters such as earthquakes, tsunamis, and volcanic eruptions.
 It is situated in an area of intense seismic activity, and when coming there, you should get familiar with safety procedures.
 Some volcanoes are in a state of eruption and the rainy season, which runs from December to May, can be risky.
 Due to high temperatures, strong winds, and little rain, forest fires can occur.

 The high risk of being kidnapped and seriously attacked is high and it makes Quito a very dangerous place.
 If it happens to you, you need to cooperate and do not resist.
 Give them the money and valuables that they want and avoid being seriously hurt or injured.
 Victims are usually forced to withdraw money from ATMs to be released.
 Take particular care in ‘La Carolina’ and ‘El Ejido’ parks, the districts of ‘La Mariscal’, ‘La Floresta’ and ‘La Marin’, the bus terminals and the old town.
 Armed robbery is a constant hazard throughout Ecuador, so travel in a group whenever possible.

 TERRORISM RISK : LOW

-The risk of terrorist attack is very low in Ecuador.
-There is no recent history of terrorism, but the heightened threat of terrorist attack globally exists, so it can never be ruled out.
+The risk of a terrorist attack is very low in Ecuador.
+There is no recent history of terrorism, but the heightened threat of terrorist attacks globally exists, so it can never be ruled out.

 SCAMS RISK : HIGH